liggitt/kubernetes-website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions.md

 {{< include "task-tutorial-prereqs.md" >}} {{< version-check >}}

-* Make sure your Kubernetes cluster has a master version of 1.7.0 or higher.
+* Make sure your Kubernetes cluster has a master version of 1.16.0 or higher to use `apiextensions.k8s.io/v1`, or 1.7.0 or higher for `apiextensions.k8s.io/v1beta1`.

 * Read about [custom resources](/docs/concepts/api-extension/custom-resources/).